More info on Curby

 May your scope and skies be clear at the same time.
 Hope to see you there.

 We welcome the Public to join us at the James G. Baker Center for Astronomy in Curby, Indiana, one hour away from Louisville.
-Tonight the waxing gibbous Moon will be 77% illuminated and 10.0 days old in this lunation for observing through our telescopes.
+Tonight the waxing crescent Moon will be 39% illuminated and 6 days old in this lunation for observing through our telescopes.
+Jupiter and Mars will also be visible for viewing tonight.

 We welcome the Public to join us at the James G. Baker Center for Astronomy in Curby, Indiana, one hour away from Louisville.
-Tonight the first quarter Moon will be 62% illuminated and 8.5 days old in this lunation for observing through our telescopes.
+Tonight the waxing gibbous Moon will be 88% illuminated and 11 days old in this lunation for observing through our telescopes.
+Mars will also be available for viewing tonight.

 We welcome the Public to join us at the James G. Baker Center for Astronomy in Curby, Indiana, one hour away from Louisville.
-Tonight the First Quarter Moon will be 46% illuminated and 7 days old in this lunation for observing through our telescopes.
+Tonight the waxing gibbous Moon will be 75% illuminated and 9 days old in this lunation for observing through our telescopes.
+We might glimpse Mars in the evening twilight.

 The LAS welcomes one and all at our Star Parties.
 If you have a scope and are having trouble figuring out how to use it, please feel free to bring it to our public Star Party.
 LAS members are always invited to setup their telescopes for our Public Star Parties at Curby.

 We welcome the Public to join us at the James G. Baker Center for Astronomy in Curby, Indiana, one hour away from Louisville.
-Tonight the waxing crescent Moon will be 31% illuminated and 5.5 days old in this lunation for observing through our telescopes.
+Tonight the First Quarter Moon will be 60% illuminated and 8 days old in this lunation for observing through our telescopes.

 We welcome the Public to join us at the James G. Baker Center for Astronomy in Curby, Indiana, one hour away from Louisville.
-Tonight the waxing gibbous Moon will be 83% illuminated and 10.7 days old in this lunation for observing through our telescopes.
+Tonight the waxing crescent Moon will be 28% illuminated and 5 days old in this lunation for observing through our telescopes.
+Saturn will also be available for observing this evening.

 We welcome the Public to join us at the James G. Baker Center for Astronomy in Curby, Indiana, one hour away from Louisville.
-Tonight the Waxing Gibbous Moon will be 69% illuminated and 9.1 days old in this lunation for observing through our telescopes.
+Tonight, the Waxing Crescent Moon will be 14% illuminated and 3 days old in this lunation for observing through our telescopes.
+Saturn will also be visible tonight.

 We welcome the Public to join us at the James G. Baker Center for Astronomy in Curby, Indiana, one hour away from Louisville.
-Tonight the First Quarter Moon will be 53% illuminated and 7.6 days old in this lunation for observing through our telescopes.
+Tonight the First Quarter Moon will be 64% illuminated and 8 days old in this lunation for observing through our telescopes.
+Saturn will also be visible for viewing tonight.

 Copyright 2024 The Louisville Astronomical Society, Inc.